Stephen Miller: Congressional work and Breitbart influence (2007–2016)

-In November 2019, Katie McHugh, former editor of the Southern Poverty Law Center website, published a summary of approximately nine hundred emails from Miller that were sent to Breitbart News from March 2015 to June 2016.
+In November 2019, Katie McHugh, formerly editor at Breitbart, published a summary of approximately nine hundred emails from Miller that were sent to Breitbart News from March 2015 to June 2016.
 Correspondences between Miller and McHugh show a shared concern that Mexican survivors of Hurricane Patricia could be granted temporary protected status—an exchange in which Miller included a link to VDARE, and that e-commerce websites had removed Confederate merchandise in the aftermath of the Charleston church shooting—an article that appeared later on Breitbart.
 Miller urged Breitbart editors to read The Camp of the Saints (1973), a novel that depicts the destruction of Western civilization through mass immigration; Julia Hahn reviewed the book for Breitbart.
 Kurt Bardella, a former spokesman for Breitbart, described Miller as "almost a de facto assignment editor".
 The Southern Poverty Law Center later obtained additional emails in which Miller linked an article from a think tank about an apparent increase in the number of newborns named "Mohammed", a story that appeared on Breitbart the following day, and an email in which Miller praised the work of the anti-immigration commentator Jason Richwine.
 Miller sought to disparage Florida senator Marco Rubio.